KhaledAlkilane89/KhaledAlkilane89.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our papper has been accepted for publication in [Knowledge-Based Systems](https://www.sciencedirect.com/science/article/abs/pii/S0950705122004804). :rocket:
+Our papper has been accepted for publication in [Knowledge-Based Systems](https://www.sciencedirect.com/science/article/abs/pii/S0950705122004804). :fire: